 Ontario Lottery Gives $40.3M to Local Communities

 The Ontario Lottery and Gaming Commission (OLG) has made a considerable contribution of $40.3 million to 29 local communities in Ontario as part of its second-quarter financial distributions.
-This injection bolsters communities that host legal gaming establishments, sustaining a partnership that has reinvested over $2 billion since 1994.
-The province, celebrating 18 months of regulated sports betting and casino gaming, has seen substantial revenue inflows, significantly benefiting governmental coffers.
+This funding supports communities that host legal gaming establishments, sustaining a partnership that has reinvested over $2 billion since 1994.
+The province, celebrating 18 months of regulated sports betting and casino gaming, has seen substantial revenue inflows, benefiting governmental coffers.

 Contributions Strengthening Municipal Foundations